 You wouldn't want to have to open and close Excel every time you needed a new workbook.

-1. Click the Office button 1/2 at the top left of the screen and click the New button on the dialog:
+1. Click the File button at the top left of the screen and click the New button in the left hand menu.

-2. The New Workbook dialog is displayed:
+The New Workbook window is displayed in Backstage view: